hello-robot/stretch_ai/docs/adding_a_new_task.md

 ### Test Your Prompt

 The effectiveness of your prompt can depend on the specific LLM you are using.
-While performing prompt engineering, we tested the effectiveness of our prompts using the following command, which displays the text output from the LLM when given a request via speech.
+While performing prompt engineering, we tested the effectiveness of our prompts using the following command, which displays the list of task tuples output when given requests via speech.

 ```
 python -m stretch.app.chat --voice --llm qwen25 --prompt pickup